- Ear, Nose & Throat

 During his time in Cleveland, he was a physician for the Cleveland Browns, Cleveland Cavaliers, and Cleveland Indians professional sports organizations.
 In addition, he was a team physician for John Carroll University (NCAA Division III) and Cleveland Public Schools.
 He has been the on-site physician for all kinds of sporting events, from rodeos to marathons.

 Currently, Dr. Steiner volunteers his time to care for the Indiana University rugby and hockey teams, the Indiana University Little 500, and several local high schools.
 He worked for several years as a consultant for the Cleveland Browns at the NFL draft combine.
-He is a frequent guest lecturer for Indiana University’s undergraduate and graduate level athletic training programs, and is a Volunteer Assistant Clinical Professor with the Indiana University School of Medicine.
+He is a frequent guest lecturer for Indiana University’s undergraduate and graduate level athletic training programs, and is a Volunteer Clinical Assistant Professor with the Indiana University School of Medicine, Department of Orthopaedic Surgery.

 Dr. Steiner also practices at the Indiana University Student Health Center, where he takes pride in ensuring that injured students get appropriate care, whether here in Bloomington or back in the student’s hometown.

-Not only is he dedicated to his practice at OSI, but also to sports medicine in our schools and community.
+Not only is he dedicated to the OSI practice, but also to sports medicine in our schools and community.
 With the help of the Bloomington Hospital Foundation in 2007, he championed an effort to supply all local high school athletic departments with much-needed Automatic External Defibrillators (AEDs).
 In 2008, he started a Saturday morning walk-in injury clinic for injured student-athletes.
 In 2009, he led a campaign to begin formal IMPACT concussion testing in local high schools and junior high schools, and in 2010, he co-founded the Southern Indiana Sports Medicine Network with other local sports medicine physicians in an effort to improve the level of on-site medical care within our schools.